-For an immovable GPS receiver, if the selected sampling method is time or frequency, the ideal Track Log is a series of overlapping waypoints with identical location and elevation, zero distance and speed, plus a number of timestamps; if the selected sampling method was distance, the ideal Track Log is a single waypoint (location and elevation), with zero distance and speed, plus a single timestamp.
+For an immovable GPS receiver, the ideal Track Log is either a series of overlapping waypoints with the identical location and elevation, zero distance and speed plus a number of timestamps if the selected sampling method was time or frequency, or it is a single waypoint (location and elevation), with zero distance and speed plus a single timestamp if the selected sampling method was distance.
 However, our setup had recorded a Track Log of 8438 positions on a 34.7km long path covering an area of 2.1km2, with an average speed of 0.2km/h and a maximum speed of 17.9km/h (Figures 1 and 2).
-This is a consequence of the limited precision of a GPS receiver operating inside a building under slightly changing weather conditions, combined with the inaccuracy of GPS infrastructure (Thin et al. 2016).
+This is a consequence of the limited precision of a GPS receiver operating inside a building under slightly changing weather, combined with the inaccuracy of GPS infrastructure [6].